dakomura/SMMILe/README.md

 We acknowledge funding and support from Cancer Research UK and the Cancer Research UK Cambridge Centre [CTRQQR-2021-100012], The Mark Foundation for Cancer Research [RG95043], GE HealthCare, and the CRUK National Cancer Imaging Translational Accelerator (NCITA) [A27066].
 Additional support was also provided by the National Institute of Health Research (NIHR) Cambridge Biomedical Research Centre [NIHR203312] and EPSRC Tier-2 capital grant [EP/P020259/1].
 Calculations were performed in part using the Sulis Tier 2 HPC platform hosted by the Scientific Computing Research Technology Platform at the University of Warwick.
 Sulis is funded by EPSRC Grant EP/T022108/1 and the HPC Midlands+ consortium.
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

+We gratefully acknowledge the [CLAM](https://github.com/mahmoodlab/CLAM) repository by Mahmood Lab, upon which the **SMMILe** framework was developed.
+Their open-source contribution provided an essential foundation for our work.

 # Citation

 If you find any useful, please cite our paper.